 The Company and Snake River share in distributions from the LLC up to an aggregate of \$26.7 million per year (the "base" level), with a preferential 95% share going to the Company.
 To the extent the LLC's distributions are below this base level in any given year, the Company is entitled to an additional 95% preferential share of any future annual LLC distributions in excess of the base level until such shortfall is recovered.
 Under certain conditions, the Company is entitled to receive additional cash distributions from the LLC, including amounts discussed in Note 8.
-The Company may, at its option, require the LLC to redeem the Company's interest in the LLC beginning in 2010, and the LLC has the right to redeem the Company's interest in the LLC beginning in 2027.
+The Company may, at its option, require the LLC to redeem the Company's interest in the LLC beginning in 2012, and the LLC has the right to redeem the Company's interest in the LLC beginning in 2027.
 The redemption price is generally \$250 million plus the amount of certain undistributed income allocable to the Company.
 In the event the Company requires the LLC to redeem the Company's interest in the LLC, Snake River has the right to accelerate the maturity of and call Valhi's \$250 million loans from Snake River.

 The LLC Company Agreement contains certain restrictive covenants intended to protect the Company's interest in the LLC, including limitations on capital expenditures and additional indebtedness of the LLC.
-The Company also has the ability to temporarily take control of the LLC in the event the Company's cumulative distributions from the LLC fall below specified levels.
-As a condition to exercising temporary control, the Company would be required to escrow funds in amounts up to the next three years of debt service of Snake River's third-party term loan (an aggregate of \$22 million at December 31, 2004) unless the Company and Snake River's third-party lender otherwise mutually agree.
-Through December 31, 2004, the Company's cumulative distributions from the LLC had not fallen below the specified levels.
+The Company also has the ability to temporarily take control of the LLC in the event the Company's cumulative distributions from the LLC fall below specified levels, subject to satisfaction of certain conditions imposed by Snake River's current third-party senior lenders.

-Prior to 2002, Snake River agreed that the annual amount of (i) the distributions paid by the LLC to the Company plus (ii) the debt service payments paid by Snake River to the Company on the \$80 million loan will at least equal the annual amount of interest payments owed by Valhi to Snake River on the Company's \$250 million in loans from Snake River.
-In the event that such cash flows to the Company are less than the required minimum amount, certain agreements among the Company, Snake River and the LLC made in 2000 and 2003, including a reduction in the amount of cumulative distributions which must be paid by the LLC to the Company in order to prevent the Company from having the ability to temporarily take control of the LLC, would retroactively become null and void.
-Through December 31, 2004, Snake River and the LLC maintained the minimum required levels of cash flows to the Company.
+Prior to 2003, Snake River agreed that the annual amount of (i) the distributions paid by the LLC to the Company plus (ii) the debt service payments paid by Snake River to the Company on the \$80 million loan will at least equal the annual amount of interest payments owed by Valhi to Snake River on the Company's \$250 million in loans from Snake River.
+In 2005, and following the complete repayment of the Company's \$80 million loan to Snake River, Snake River agreed that the annual amount of distributions paid by the LLC to the Company would at least exceed, by approximately \$1.8 million, the annual amount of interest payments owed by Valhi to Snake River on the Company's \$250 million in loans from Snake River.
+In the event that such cash flows to the Company are less than the required minimum amount, certain agreements previously made among the Company, Snake River and the LLC, including a reduction in the amount of cumulative distributions which must be paid by the LLC to the Company in order to prevent the Company from having the ability to temporarily take control of the LLC, would retroactively become null and void.
+Through December 31, 2005, Snake River and the LLC maintained the applicable minimum required levels of cash flows to the Company.